Texas-Robotics-Academy/markdown/2021/robot_programming.md

 - Write your first Hello World program on the robot!

-- Make this program say "Hello World!" on the first line in the LCD, and "Texas RoboCamp!" on the second line.
+- Make this program say "Hello World!" on the first line in the LCD, and "Texas Robotics Academy!" on the second line.

 ## Sleep